Empower Your Practice

 Research shows that scheduling-related issues, such as appointments scheduled at an inconvenient time for the patient, can result in patients missing their appointments.

-Basically, any practice management solution that comes with an online booking feature allows your patients to easily book their appointments based on their schedule in a single click, which in turn helps your practice to retain patients.
+Any practice management solution that comes with an online booking feature allows your patients to easily book their appointments based on their schedule in a single click.
+This tool integrates seamlessly with your patient portal, helping your practice retain patients by offering ultimate convenience.

 30% of patients miss their doctor's appointments because they forget to attend or cancel their visit, which is why reminding your patients of their upcoming visits is guaranteed to increase patient retention.